 Tell me when you watch the linked video, honestly: don’t you feel like you’re watching women?
 Women’s slim thighs, women’s hidden breasts, women’s buttocks?
 After all, women with curves have been out of style for forty years – little girl bodies have long been the ideal for all of us (which may be a whole other topic).
 If you’re attracted to women, doesn’t this video give you a creepy little hormonal twitch, probably followed by irrational guilt?
 Sometimes in reviewing media for Hathor, I try to imagine seeing women through white male eyes – it’s so easy, since I grew up in a culture that taught me to look at my own body to see if I had what men wanted or not.
 I watch this video, and I see what men want.
 My brain tells me I’m looking at little girls: my eyes tell me I’m looking at grown women.As though only "white males" objectified women this way!
 Seen any hiphop videos lately?
 The blogger links to an ABC News story that quotes a "clinical psychologist" who says "It's pretty clear that this dance is erotic in a way that would be more appropriate for girls post-puberty."
 Physician, heal thyself.
 So much is in the eye of the beholder, you know.
 Why would it be "appropriate" for post-pubescent girls or women to pander to rape culture?
 It's also worth noting that many people did object to the video and the performance.
-But I have to add, from the clips included in the ABC story, that my eyes don't tell me I'm looking at grown women.
+But I have to add, from the clips included in the ABC story, that honestly, no: my eyes don't tell me I'm looking at grown women.
 And if you want to see premature sexualization of little girls, look at a ballet class.

 The blogger just wasn’t as far outside of rape culture’s assumptions as she liked to think.
 I think there’s only one way to address this.
 A pole dancer isn’t asking for it.
 Nor is a prostitute.
 Nor is a college girl who shows her tits in a Girls Gone Wild video.
 Nor is a woman who walks into a chain bookstore and is greeted by an employee who can't take his eyes off her breasts.
 (The same blogger, as it happens.)
 It’s hard enough to get men to grasp this; if women (and especially feminist women) can’t grasp it either, then we might as well give up.